-Day 3 We head south to the archaeological sites of Olympos and the ’eternal flames’ of Chimaera near the village of Cirali, where methane and other gases emerge from the volcanic rocks and burn.
-Our explorations take us through coastal maquis and olive groves.
+Day 3 We head south to visit the archaeological sites of Olympos and the ’eternal flames’ of Chimaera near the village of Cirali, where methane and other gases emerge from the volcanic rocks and burn.
+Our explorations will take us through coastal maquis and olive groves.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.